ct6502/vscode-idl/README.md

 # VS Code IDL (Interactive Data Language) Extension

+> This extension has been deprecated and migrated to a new location!
+> By installing this extension, you will automatically get the new extension.
+>
+> See here as well:

 **2.0.1 is here!** This release offers many exciting and new features.
 With all these new features, there also may be some undocumented software enhancements (i.e. bugs).
 For these please use [GitHub](https://github.com/chris-torrence/vscode-idl) to file bug/feature requests.
 There is also a quick link for submitting bugs for the extension in the IDL View.

 **Note that, due to issues with debugging, the feature has been temporarily removed**